-To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key before making adjustments to machine.
+To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key before adjusting machine.

 - 1. Loosen bolt (A) on the brace (B) at both ends of the reel. - 2.
 Move the forward end of the reel support arm (C) laterally as required, to center the reel. - 3.
-Tighten bolts (A) and torque to 359 Nm (265 lbf·ft).
+Tighten bolt (A) and torque to 359 Nm (265 lbf·ft).
+Repeat at opposite side.